BoudinDjama/TCP-Messenger-Console/README.md

 A C# Console app that enables real-time communication between two or more clients via a TCP server.

 **Purpose**
-its real purpose isn't to impress—it's to learn, experiment, and understand how sockets, networking protocols, and client-server communication actually work.
+Its real purpose isn't to impress.
+It's to learn, experiment, and understand how sockets, networking protocols, and client-server communication actually work.
 My goal in building this was to strengthen my foundational knowledge of networking and systems administration.

 **Features**
 TCP server for peer-to-peer messaging.